nav16/aide/README.md

 | **Gemini** | Gemini 3 Flash, Gemini 3.1 Flash Lite |
 | **Ollama** | Any locally running model (auto-synced) |

+Each provider stores its own API key, so you can flip between them without re-pasting credentials.

 ---

 ## Install